Maxsash/ransac/README.md

 # RANSAC
-Implementation of RANSAC algorithm in python 3
+Implementation of RANSAC algorithm in python 3.
+The code in ransac_main.py uses random data everytime it is run.

+This random data is stored in <b>data_x</b> and <b>data_y</b>. (line 58) The main algorithm uses the properties of triangles to figure out the inliers and outliers.

 At the beginning of the file (upto line 16) the various parameters can be changed.